 Not great.
 Even the simplest methods for handling attribution are a bit clunky and don’t account for a variety of likely scenarios.
 There are a lot of ways that you might need or want to attribute your marketing efforts, and Salesforce’s capabilities are limited.
 But, it can still help you churn out some basic attribution, which is always better than no attribution.

-Stay tuned for my next post in this series, in which I’ll take you through Marketo’s attribution models.
+In my next post, I take you through Marketo’s attribution models.
 Spoiler alert: Things are about to get a whole lot easier!

 If you’re tired of reading, you can get a free Attribution Audit to see where you stack up.